thingsboard/thingsboard.github.io/docs/reference/plugins/kafka.md

  - Kafka broker is up and running
  - Appropriate Kafka Topic created
- - Thingsboard is up and running
+ - ThingsBoard is up and running

 ### Kafka Plugin Configuration